Fortunato de la Peña

 Fortunato "Boy" Tanseco de la Peña (born November 12, 1949) is a Filipino engineer and professor who served as the Secretary of Science and Technology in the Cabinet of President Rodrigo Duterte from 2016 to 2022.
 Before he assumed leadership of the Department of Science and Technology (DOST), he was the Undersecretary for Scientific and Technological Services from 2001 to 2014.
 Except for his brief retirement from 2014 to 2016, he has been with the department since 1982.

 De la Peña has also served as the president of the Philippine Association for the Advancement of Science and Technology (PhilAAST) and is also a former chairman of the United Nations Commission on Science and Technology for Development.

 Early life and education

 De la Peña was born in the municipality of Bulacan, Bulacan on November 12, 1949.
 He is the youngest of three children of Emilio Banzon de la Peña and Luz Fajardo Tanseco.
 He attended the University of the Philippines Diliman in Quezon City where he received his Bachelor of Science degree in chemical engineering in 1969.
 He also earned his MS degree in industrial engineering and a Ph.D. in business administration from the same university in 1976.
-He received a diploma in Industrial Quality Control from Bouwcentrum International Education at Erasmus University Rotterdam, in the Netherlands in 1975 and pursued further studies in Operations Research at the Polytechnic University in Brooklyn, New York City, U.S., now merged with New York University, in 1982.
+He received a postgraduate diploma in Industrial Quality Control from Bouwcentrum International Education at Erasmus University Rotterdam, in the Netherlands in 1975 and pursued took special studies in Operations Research at the Polytechnic University in Brooklyn, New York City, U.S., now merged with New York University, in 1982.